acbsp/bonafide.guru/en/contents.rst

     \decorCenterRuler

-*The above Will was signed by Srila Prabhupada and sealed and witnessed by the following: Tamal Krsna Goswami Bhagavan das Adhikari and several other witnesses, (signatures appear on the original document)*
+*The above Will was signed by |SP| and sealed and witnessed by the following: Tamal Krsna Goswami Bhagavan das Adhikari and several other witnesses, (signatures appear on the original document)*